arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 The content courses included in the School Plan are only partially available for minor users.
 They will get access only to COPPA compliant courses.
 If your students are **under the age of 14**, they need parental consent to sign up for an Arduino account.
 We recommend to read [this tutorial](https://support.arduino.cc/hc/en-us/articles/360022234360) to learn how to manage a Junior account.
 Arduino Education provides [several solutions for middle school](https://www.arduino.cc/education/middle-school/) students.

+## Other Arduino Tools for teaching

-## Arduino IoT Cloud Remote
+### Arduino IoT Cloud Remote

 It allows you to monitor your dashboards anywhere, anytime, from a **mobile device** i.e smartphone or tablet and use your dashboards on the go with the *free* Arduino IoT Cloud Remote App.
 Download it from either [Google Play Store](https://play.google.com/store/apps/details?id=cc.arduino.cloudiot&hl=en&gl=US) or the [Apple App Store](https://apps.apple.com/us/app/arduino-iot-cloud-remote/id1514358431) depending on your device.

 ***Do you want to get started with IoT Remote App?
 Read [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/iot-remote-phone-sensors#phone-setup).***

-### Machine Learning Tools Enterprise

-Build and train professional-grade predictive models with just a few lines of code through this dedicated add-on, powered by [Edge Impulse®](https://www.edgeimpulse.com/).
-Deploy premade models out of the box to quickly develop your machine learning projects, starting from object detection, and machine vision to audio segmentation.

-***If you are interested in learning more about this add-on, have a look at [this documentation](https://cloud.arduino.cc/machine-learning-tools). ***
+### Arduino Cloud CLI

+If you want to communicate with more than one device at a time or you prefer to work through a terminal window, we have the right tool for you: [Arduino Cloud CLI](https://github.com/arduino/arduino-cloud-cli).

+To proceed with the onboarding, check [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-cloud-cli).
+It will explain to you all the required steps to connect your board through your terminal.

 ## Arduino Cloud Tutorials